TedVu/subscription-plus/README.md

 ## What is it ?

 Subscription Plus application is a software that helps you address the problem of forgetting to cancel a subscription trial.
-As there are a lot of free offers from many vendors, we tend to forget to cancel a subscription trial, or the vendors only provide the reminder through email and the reminder is pretty much confined by the vendors.
+As there is a lot of free offers from many vendors, we tend to forget to cancel a subscription trial, or the vendors only provide the reminder through email and hence the reminder is pretty much confined by the vendors.
 This application attempts to break that norm.

+## What is offered ?

+## Contribute

 ## To Do